Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Generation

 Slightly distinct from earlier studies, another line of research \cite{Natsume-SIGGRAPH-2018, Gao-CVPR-2021, Zhu-CVPR-2021, Li-CVPR-2023, Jiang-CVPR-2023, Ren-ICCV-2023, Liu-CVPR-2023} explores the manipulation of identity and attribute features within the latent space of the generator.
 Natsume \etal~\cite{Natsume-SIGGRAPH-2018} create the latent space of the generator by merging the outputs of two encoders.
 One of the encoders is responsible for identity information, and the other for attributes.
 Two encoders are also utilized by Ren \etal~\cite{Ren-ICCV-2023} to separately learn embeddings for facial non-identity and non-facial attributes.
 This separation eliminates the need for skip connections, preventing identity leakage from the target image.
-Gao \etal~\cite{Gao-CVPR-2021} perform the disentanglement between identity and attributes through their novel Informative Identity Bottleneck layers that are included in a frozen face recognition model.
 Zhu \etal~\cite{Zhu-CVPR-2021} train a model to perform GAN inversion and obtain the latent code for a given image.
 Subsequently, they employ another model to integrate the attributes from the target image into the latent code of the source face.
 The resulting latent code is fed into StyleGAN2~\cite{Karras-CVPR-2020} to generate the swapped image.
 Similarly, Li \etal~\cite{Li-CVPR-2023} employ learnable GAN inversion, but in their case, they leverage the latent space of a 3D GAN~\cite{Chan-CVPR-2021} to synthesize multi-view swapped images.
 The latent space of StyleGAN is further exploited for face swapping by Liu \etal~\cite{Liu-CVPR-2023}, where the GAN inversion is extended at region level through the use of facial semantic masks.
-Jiang \etal~\cite{Jiang-CVPR-2023} introduce identity preserving semantic bases (StyleIPSB) for StyleGAN~\cite{Karras-TPAMI-2021}.
-Their approach identifies direction vectors in the latent space that modify attributes of generated images, while maintaining the identity of the subject.

 GANs are also used in face swapping for the purpose of fixing the swapped image and making it more realistic~\cite{Moniz-NeurIPS-2018, Sun-ECCV-2018, Chen-CVPR-2021}.
 Specifically, Moniz \etal~\cite{Moniz-NeurIPS-2018} and Sun \etal~\cite{Sun-ECCV-2018} employ GANs to perform the blending of the source face in the target image, leveraging inpainting pipelines or frameworks such as CycleGAN~\cite{Zhu-CVPR-2017}.
 Chen \etal~\cite{Chen-CVPR-2021} take a step further and present a method to correct deepfake images perturbed with adversarial attacks.